quinojuan/quinojuan/README.md

 </div>

 <pre>
-  💻 I am a Full Stack Developer and computer technician 📚 I have been using computers since I was 12 years old.
+  💻 I am a Full Stack Developer!
+  📚 I have been using computers since I was 12 years old.
   📝 I have a strong interest in develop web app
   🌱 I’m currently learning everything 🤣